Skip to Content

 Sabaneta is only a 30-minute drive from Medellin, but it feels like a world away when you visit.
 The views of the Colombian countryside were so beautiful, and before I knew it, we arrived at Nina and Jose’s farm!
 Even though we didn’t speak the language, we still felt super welcomed – and the translators who tagged along were really helpful!

-This really was a fantastic experience and with over 700 5-star reviews, we can see why it’s popular – read all the raving reviews here!
+This really was a fantastic experience, and with over 900 5-star reviews, we can see why it’s popular – read all the raving reviews here!
+We also love that there is the option when booking to combine the coffee experience with different activities like ATVing, a Communa 13 tour, or even a food tour – making this a full day of fun!

 2. One-Day Guatapé & Coffee Farm Tour